thatMissingSock/syncForObsidianCNNotes/Week 1 Notes.md

 - PAN - stands for personal area network
 - [[#Intranets]] - a collection of LAN's connected by WAN's but administrated by one company/person
 - [[#Scalability]] - to be able to expand quickly without diminishing service
+- [[#Network Protocol Requirements]] - an agreement within a network in regards to certain requirements (such as encoding etc)
+- Traffic Class - a number that represents the prioritisation of data (i.e. video or email)
+- Payload Length - a number that represents how long the message is
+- Hop Limit - ensures that this message does not flow through the network endlessly (ensures that the packet gets discarded eventually)
+- Collisions - when more than one device sends a message causing both messages to become corrupt
+- [[#Reference Models]] - models that are used as visual aids to help explain how networks may work
 ### Pre-Session Notes

 #### Networking Today